rrrene/credo/guides/commands/suggest_command.md

 ### `--all`

-Shows all issues for each category.
+Show all issues for each category.

 By default, Credo's report is limited to 5 issues per category.